MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/cloudconnectors.md

 - Specific endpoints must be included in the allowlist for desktop flows containing cloud connector actions to work properly.
 More information: [Desktop flow services required for runtime](../../ip-address-configuration.md#desktop-flows-services-required-for-runtime)
 - For **Office 365 Outlook** actions, if you're using an EWS application access policy, ensure that the following user-agents are allowed (on top of the user agents listed [here](/connectors/office365/#common-errors)) for successful desktop flow execution: PowerAutomateLocal/*, PowerAutomateCloud/*
 - Dynamic output schema isn't fully supported for cloud connector actions in desktop flows.
 Refrain from using variables in the respective dropdown fields (Site address/ List name/ Select file etc.) while configuring a cloud connector action.
 - Sharing desktop flows with cloud connector actions is currently supported with certain requirements.
-You can read more [here](../how-to/share-desktop-flows-that-contain-connector-actions.md).
+You can read more in this [article](../how-to/share-desktop-flows-that-contain-connector-actions.md).
+Using connector actions, as well as their association with connections and connection references, is also explained [here](../how-to/use-connector-actions.md).
 - To enable attended or unattended runs (cloud-initiated runs), make sure your desktop flow uses the [Power Automate v2 schema](../schema.md) and all connection references are marked as embedded.
 - Connection reference embedding is only available for co-owners.
 Users (run-only) can execute flows shared with them only via Power Automate for desktop's console using their own connections.
 - Desktop flows with embedded connection references don't currently support application lifecycle management (ALM) capabilities.